berdav/entombed/README.md

 ![Example script execution](resources/tool.png)

 ## What is it?
-This program could generate different mazes based on the cellular automata found in Entombed Atari 2600 Game.
+This program generates different mazes based on the cellular automaton found in Entombed Atari 2600 Game.

 It could be used to explore different cellular automata generation for the mazes.